microsoft/microsoft-ui-xaml/specs/ScrollingControls/ScrollPresenter.md

 For example, when the ScrollView.HorizontalScrollBarVisibility property is `ScrollingScrollBarVisibility.Auto` and the horizontal IScrollController implementation's `AreInteractionsAllowed` property returns False, the `ComputedHorizontalScrollBarVisibility` dependency property is set to `Visibility.Collapsed`.

+_Spec note:_
+_Mike: "We usually use "ActualFoo" rather than "ComputedFoo""_

 ## IScrollController.IsInteracting property (Boolean)